 Plantpak Peat Free Fibre Pots

 Gardening and care for the environment usually go hand in hand, and many gardeners have been looking for ways to propagate plants without the need for a large quantity of plastic pots.
 Plantpak peat free fibre pots are a fantastic solution.
-They are 100% biodegradable, which means once the growing plant is ready to be moved outside it can be planted directly into the ground still in the pot.
+They are completely biodegradable, which means you can plant the growing plant directly into the ground while it is still in the pot.
 This removes the risk of root disturbance that comes with transplanting plants between pots.

 These pots are a practical and environmentally sound solution for your seeds, seedlings and cuttings.
 Available either as packs of 6cm round or 6cm square pots.